 Figure 4.
 Projective of the different strains in the factorial plane formed by the ACP

 Strains of E. coli are globally resistant to 35.59% of the antibiotics tested, with strains of E. coli 2 being more resistant than those of E. coli 1, 62,50 and 25,58%, respectively.
 Resistance rates do not differ significantly from strain to strain (P-value>0).
 Antibiotic resistance phenotypes of E. coli strains isolated from vegetables are shown in Table III.
 E. coli strains showed very diverse responses to the antibiotics tested, with several antibiotic resistance phenotypes observed.
-E. coli 1 strains were most frequently resistant to ATM, CRO and AMC (66.67%, 60.00% and 60.00% respectively), while E. coli 2 strains were 100% resistant to AMC, CRO and SXT.
+E. coli 1 strains were most frequently resistant to ATM, CRO and AMC (66.67%, 60.00% and 60.00%, respectively), while E. coli 2 strains were 100% resistant to AMC, CRO and SXT.
 In addition, E. coli 2 strains showed resistance to F and MRP (around 50% each).
 However, E. coli 1 strains are sensitive to F, IPM and MRP (100% each) and to CIP, SXT and TET (around 80% each).
 No significant differences were observed between antibiotics (P-value>0,05).

 Table III.
 Antibiotic resistance phenotypes of Escherichia coli strains isolated from vegetables